 The Stone Flower Youth Film Festival showcases the world's best youth-made short films.
 It is a diverse collection that includes all genres, celebrates youth culture, and unveils a new generation of filmmakers.

-Our mission is to provide a platform for emerging youth filmmakers ages 7-18, around the world to reach the broadest possible audience and to generate international dialogue through cinema.
+Our mission is to provide a platform for emerging youth filmmakers under the age of 18, around the world to reach the broadest possible audience and to generate international dialogue through cinema.
 The festival looks to celebrate and inspire filmmakers to develop their technical and creative skills and become true ambassadors of respect and understanding for the future.

 Best Music Video